 It doesn’t take a clairvoyant to see that the future isn’t about e-commerce dominating the market—it’s actually the digitization of all commerce.

 Picture it: from touch screens to virtual reality (VR) headsets, physical stores will incorporate immersive technology for an enhanced shopping experience.
-Ecommerce, meanwhile, will leverage technologies like AR and VR to provide the “physical” experience that online shopping previously lacked.
+Ecommerce platforms, meanwhile, will leverage technologies like AR and VR to provide the “physical” experience that online shopping previously lacked.

 The “phygital” buyer journey will take the best aspects of physical and digital shopping and lead consumers through the most customer-centric experience ever imagined, no matter where they shop.